Free Syrian Army replaces chief-of-staff Salim Idris

 US Secretary of State John Kerry on Monday blamed President Bashar al-Assad's representatives for stalling the negotiations and urged Russia to stop supplying Mr Assad's forces with weapons.

 "The regime stonewalled.
 They did nothing except continue to drop barrel bombs on their own people and continue to destroy their own country.
-And I regret to say they are doing so with increased support from Iran, from Hezbollah and from Russia," he told reporters in Jakarta.'Relief'
+And I regret to say they are doing so with increased support from Iran, from Hezbollah and from Russia," he told reporters in Jakarta.

 The decision to replace Gen Idris was made on Sunday after a meeting of the Supreme Military Council (SMC) in Turkey.

 A statement said the move was prompted by the "ineffectiveness of the command in the past few months" and "to provide leadership for military operations against the criminal regime and its allies from terrorist organisations".

 Col Bashir was previously head of the rebel military council in the southern province of Quneitra.
 He deserted from the Syrian army in 2012 and his son was killed in fighting at the beginning of the year, according to the FSA's Facebook page.

 The main opposition alliance, the National Coalition, reportedly described the news of Col Bashir's appointment as a "relief" and expressed hope that he would strengthen the role of the FSA.

 An opposition source told the AFP news agency that Gen Idris had faced criticism for failing on the battlefield, including "errors and carelessness in combat" and "poor distribution of weapons" among rebel brigades.
 He was also accused of distancing himself from his fighters' "concerns".

 Gen Idris, who had served in the Syrian army's Corps of Engineers, was appointed chief-of-staff of the SMC in December 2012, after it was formed to encourage a centralised rebel leadership.